psu-libraries/researcher-metadata/README.md

 # psu-research-metadata

+This is the repository for a Ruby on Rails application built for Penn State University Libraries to gather metadata about Penn State faculty and the research that they conduct and publish.
+The application provides a means of semi-automated data importing from several different sources, an administrative interface for Penn State Libraries admins to manage and curate the data, and an API for end-users and other applications to access the data.
+One specific use case for the API is to provide all of the data needed to produce the kind of profile web page for each faculty member that might be found in the faculty directory on a department website.

+## Data importing and updating

+For this application to be relevant and useful, it is important for the data in the production database to be kept relatively "clean" and current.
+New data will need to be imported several times per year (likely after the end of each semester) at a minimum.
+Our methods for importing new data and updating existing data are evolving, but we'll attempt to document the process for importing new data here until it is more completely automated.

+Broadly, the process currently consists of three steps for most of the data sources:
+1. Gather new data in the form of correctly-formatted files from each source
+1. Place the new data files in the conventional location on the production server
+1. Run the Rake task to automatically import all of the data from the new files

+### Data sources

+We import data from a number of other web applications and databases that contain data about Penn State faculty and research, and we're continuing to add new data sources as we find or gain access to them.
+Some of the types of records in our database are currently imported from a single source, and others may be imported from multiple sources.

+Below is a list of the data sources along with the types of records that are imported from each:

+1. **Activity Insight** - This is web application/database made by Digital Measures where faculty enter a wide variety of data about themselves mainly for the purpose of job/performance review, attaining tenure, etc. This application has a REST API to which we have access, but currently we rely on files that are manually exported by a Penn State Libraries administrator in CSV/spreadsheet format for our data imports.
+We import the following types of records from Activity Insight:
+    - authorships
+    - contracts
+    - contributors
+    - education_history_items
+    - performances
+    - performance_screenings
+    - presentations
+    - presentation_contributions
+    - publications
+    - users
+    - user_contracts
+    - user_performances

+1. **Pure** - This is a web application/database made by Elsevier.

 ## API
 ### Gems
 This API is intended to conform to the Swagger 2.0 specification.
 As such, we're leveraging several gems to simplify the API development workflow, but remain true to the Swagger/Open API standard: